 Chemical Substance

 The chemical in version 1.1.0 contains two basic states of matter: ideal gas and incompressible substance.
 However, the user can easily (re)define their own state of matter by inserting the correct expressions for the pure substance activity coefficient, molar volume, molar entropy and molar enthalpy, based on the current solution state (temperature, pressure, electric potential and ionic strength) and the substance data.
 The object-oriented design allows users to define the substance data record as part of the state of matter package.
-Users can select substance parameters according to the state of matter, and usage of the substance data record is limited only by the state of matter package, redefining the getter functions of substance properties.
+Users can select substance parameters according to the state of matter, redefining the getter functions of substance properties.

-Our examples work with ideal gases in case of all gaseous substances and incompressible state of matter in case of liquids or solids.
+Our examples work with ideal gases in cases of gases and incompressible state of matter in case of liquids or solids.
 The definition data are the molar mass of the substance, the number of charges of the substance, the molar heat capacity of the substance at a constant pressure, free formation enthalpy, free formation Gibbs energy and density (if incompressible) — all at a temperature of 25°C and pressure 1 bar.
-Since these parameters are usually recorded in chemical tables at this standard conditions, the definition of the chemical substance is also the record of the parameters.
+Since these parameters are usually recorded in chemical tables at this standard conditions.
 In this manner, more than 35 real chemical substances in the example package of this chemical library have already been defined.
 The usage of these predefined substances’ data is very simple.
 In the parameter dialog of the chemical substance, the correct record with this data can be selected, as shown in Figure 1.

 This setting is typically the most important setting of each chemical model.
 All equilibrium coefficients, standard voltages, dissolution coefficients, saturated vapor pressures and so on, are automatically solved using these substance data.
 As a result, for example, the chemical reaction component only needs to define the stoichiometry coefficients, and the connected substances reach equilibrium at the correct equilibrium coefficient.